 The old narrow gauge Baldwin locomotives parked here sit cold having had no fires in their bellies for a few years now.
 Consequently, there is no smell of burning coal nor smoke rising from the smokejacks showing above the roofline.
 Train enthusiasts and railfans everywhere hope to see these 100-year-old locomotives run again pulling tourist trains in the summer months of good weather.

 I was part of a small group of photographers with special permission to shoot these engines and shops at the East Broad Top.
 If a tour is offered at all, it’s rare to get inside to see the inner workings of railroad maintenance done the old way.
 The roll-up doors were raised to let some light into the darkness, but first I wanted to get the full view from outside with the stalls full.
 I was glad to get an unusual panorama of this old roundhouse with all the steam engines in it, even if was of their backside tenders with the red numbers.
 It’s rare indeed that any roundhouse remains at all, let alone with a small fleet of steam engines still inside.

 I’ve photographed this little railroad several times throughout the years and the EBT gallery in the Railroads section of the website holds the pictures.
 To get an idea of what the place was like when it lived and breathed, see At The Switch #3604.
 Also, Rust And Dust #14221 is a pretty good steam engine portrait taken inside the roundhouse the same day this panorama was made.

 Further, for everything going on with the EBT today, check out the preservation group Friends Of The East Broad Top.

-Location: Rockhill Furnace, Huntingdon County, Pennsylvania.
+Location: Rockhill Furnace and Orbisonia, Huntingdon County, Pennsylvania.
 Panorama picture and text © Andrew Dierks